yucongkoo/tp/docs/DeveloperGuide.md

 &emsp;1.
 User requests the list of customers by <u>filtering customers(UCO2)</u>.</br>
 &emsp;2.
 User assigns insurance to the customer with its respective index.</br>
 &emsp;3.
-System displays the new insurance of customer.</br>
+EzContact displays the new insurance of customer.</br>
 &emsp;Use case ends.

 **Extensions:**</br>
 &emsp;2a.
 User provides invalid index or information.</br>
 &emsp;&emsp;2a1.
-System shows an error message to alert User about the invalid command.</br>
+EzContact shows an error message to alert User about the invalid command.</br>
 &emsp;&emsp;Use case ends.

 #### Removing insurance from customer